jvalcher/termfu/README.md

 ## Usage

-- Without the `-f` flag, the program must be run in the same directory as a `.termfu` configuration file.
+- The program can be run as follows in the same directory as a `.termfu` configuration file.
 ```
 termfu
 ```
-- Set the configuration file with `-f` and the data persistance file with `-d`.
+- Set the configuration file with `-c`.
+Breakpoints and watchpoints will be persisted in `.termfu_data` unless specified with the `-d` flag.
 ```
-termfu -f .termfu_01 -d .termfu_01_data
+termfu -c configs/.termfu_01 -d data/.termfu_01_data
 ```
-- Configure the debugger command and layout(s) inside the configuration file.
+- Configure the debugger command, key bindings, and layouts inside the configuration file  (see below).
-- Breakpoints and watchpoints are persisted in `.termfu_data` unless set by the `-d` flag.
-- Select a window and scroll through the data using arrow or `hjkl` keys.
+- Window data can be scrolled through using the arrow or `hjkl` keys.
-- Switch layouts with `(l)ayouts`.
-- Send custom debugger commands with `pro(m)pt`.
 <br><br>

 ## Configuration
-Each three-character, case-sensitive plugin code corresponds to a specific action or window.
-These codes are mapped to keys, which are used as shortcuts and to create custom layouts.
+Each three-character, case-sensitive plugin code corresponds to a specific header command or window.
 <br>

 ### Plugins